hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

 write four external commands below with the language:

   `foreign-regexp/replace/external-command'
+  `foreign-regexp/occur/external-command'
+  `foreign-regexp/search/external-command'
   `foreign-regexp/quote-meta/external-command'

 and install these commands with the function `foreign-regexp/regexp-type/define'.

-See help documents of these variables and function for more information.
+See help documents of these variables and functions for more information.

 KNOWN PROBLEMS
 ==============
-- Codes aside, this document should be rewritten.
+Codes aside, this document should be rewritten.
 My English sucks :-(
-- On M$-Windows system, virus scanners makes foreign regexp commands extremely slow.

 WISH LIST
 =========
-- Better documents.
-- Better error messages.
 - History for `re-builder'.
 - `grep' with foreign regexp?
 - `tags-search', `tags-query-replace', `dried-do-search' and